KeenanF999/KeenanF999.github.io/about.md

 permalink: /about/
 ---

 Novice Web Developer looking to pursue my creative programming dreams.

-### More Information

 I am available to all fun and dynamic work projects.
 Though I am a newbie...I look forward to the challenge.

+### Projects

+Postit (Reddit Clone) *In Progress*

+Blackjack Webapp

 ### Contact me